MuneebJawed/Timetable-Generator-with-Frontend/README.md

 ## Progress on the project

 Below is a sample of the code that is to be implemented in the backend.
-There will be upcoming changes made to the code in the future along with the code for the frontend (which is still a work in progress)
+There will be upcoming changes made to the code in the future along with the code for the frontend (which is still a work in progress).
+Run the code inside any C++ compiler, but make sure to have the courses_info.txt file downloaded in the same location with the C++ file.

 ```
 #include <iostream>